mistydemeo/vox_explainer_history/article.md

 Is it safe to travel?
 Should you buy a mask?
 What about the people who don’t have symptoms?

-By Julia Belluz @juliaoftoronto julia.belluz@voxmedia.com  Updated Jan 31, 2020, 4:35pm EST
+By Julia Belluz @juliaoftoronto julia.belluz@voxmedia.com  Updated Feb 2, 2020, 4:14am EST

 The coronavirus outbreak, centered in China, is evolving at a dizzying speed.
 And so is the global response.
-In the past 24 hours alone, Russia and Singapore have sealed their borders to China and the World Health Organization declared the outbreak a global public health emergency.
+In the past couple of days, Russia and Singapore have sealed their borders to China and the World Health Organization declared the outbreak a global public health emergency.
 Meanwhile, the US government dramatically escalated its response — issuing its highest-level travel advisory, quarantining 195 citizens evacuated from China, and temporarily banning foreign nationals who have recently been to China from coming in.

-With the case toll rising fast, reaching nearly 10,000 on January 31, and face masks flying off store shelves, it’s no wonder questions — and fears — are swirling about 2019-nCoV, as the virus is known.
+With the case toll rising steeply, reaching over 14,000 on February 2, with 300 deaths, and face masks flying off store shelves, it’s no wonder questions — and fears — are swirling about 2019-nCoV, as the virus is known.

 For most people in the US, though, there’s really no reason to worry.
-And while making sense of risks with a new, quick-spreading pathogen is tricky, infectious disease experts are helping us sort it out.
+And while making sense of risks with a new, quick-spreading pathogen is tricky, infectious disease experts can helping us sort it out.
 Here are answers to your most burning questions about the new coronavirus and its risks.

 ## 1) What is this new coronavirus, and what are the symptoms?